Arcadia-Science/2025-epistasis-dl-quantgen/README.md

 ## Installation and Setup

-To directly replicate the environment used to produce the pub, first install [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/)
+To directly replicate the environments used to produce the pub, first install [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/)

 Then create and activate a new virtual environment.
 TODO